 Here in this formula, BA = Bend Allowance

 R = Inside Bend Radius

 In case, you are not comfortable in calculating the value of the K-Factor by yourself, you can directly use the Sheet Metal K Factor Chart also.

 So this is all about the Sheet Metal K Factor.
 Will you like to use the K-Factor chart or like to calculate the value by your self.
 What will you prefer?
 Now it’s your turn to share your opinion in the comments below.

 And what else do you want to know about this topic?
-Please ask your question also in the comments below.
+Please ask your questions also in the comments below.
 I have put all of my efforts into this post to make all the points clear.
-Still, if you have any doubts or queries, I am ready to help.
+Still, if you have any doubts or queries, I am ready to help you.

-Below I have shared some more hand-picked articles for you read next:
+Below I have shared some more hand-picked articles for you to read next: